vkoul/OnlineCourses/ColumbiaX- Analytics in Python.md

 * `list` is one of the basic collections in Python. `[]`are used to generate list
 	* mutable
-	* ordered or sequential collection - sequence of elements matters
+	* ordered or sequential collection - can access them by indexing
 	* collection of related objects
 * list can contain objects of different data types and can also contain other lists
 * `y = list()` or `y = []` creates an empty list